wutobias/locora/README.md

 **-lp, --legendre**
 This option specifies the order of the Legendre polynom used for calculation of orientational lifetimes.

+**-de, --double-exp**
+Use a weighted double exponential fit instead of only a single exponential.

 **-v, --verbose**
 Verbose output or not.
 Note, that in *--mode=grid_solvent*, PDB files with the coordinates of the water molecules in the box (as defined by the non-fixed coordinate system) are written to disk, if the verbose mode is active.
 This might generate a lot of data...